Skip to main content

-• My daughter has pink eye.
-How long is pink eye contagious and when can I send her back to school?
+How long is pink eye contagious and when can I send my daughter back to school?

 Question:

 My daughter has pink eye.
-How long is pink eye contagious and when can I send her back to school?
+How long is it eye contagious and when can I send her back to school?

 Answer:

 Pink eye (conjunctivitis) generally remains contagious as long as the eye continues to tear and produce a discharge.
-Bacterial conjunctivitis can last up to 10 days, and shorter if an antibiotic drop is administered.
-In general the patient can return to school or day care as soon as the symptoms of redness and discharge are greatly improved.
+Bacterial conjunctivitis can last up to 10 days, and shorter if an antibiotic drop is taken.
+In general, the child can return to school or day care as soon as the symptoms of redness and discharge are greatly improved.
 Viral conjunctivitis can last for up to 14 days.
-There is no curative treatment for viral conjunctivitis.
+Unlike bacterial conjunctivitis, there is no curative treatment for viral conjunctivitis.
 It is appropriate for a child to return to school or child care when tearing and discharge are greatly improved.

 Categories: Eye Conditions